Giftbit/currencyapi/docs/quickstart/promotions.md

 ## Example 2: High Value Purchase Incentive (a "what-to-buy" incentive)

-This type of Promotion -- incentivizing specific spending behaviour -- relies on Lightrail's Redemption Rules.
-These conditional promotions attach value to an Account, that can only be redeemed if certain conditions are met: for example, there is an additional $25 in your Account, but it's only available if your total purchase is $300 or more.
+This type of Promotion which incentivizes specific spending behaviour relies on Lightrail's Redemption Rules.
+These conditional promotions attach value to an Account that can only be redeemed if certain conditions are met.
+For example, there is an additional $25 in your Account, but it's only available if your total purchase is $300 or more.

 For more detailed information, see our [Redemption Rules guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md).